-Ultimately there will be 23 signed, multi-use trails for hikers, mountain bikers and equestrians.
+Ultimately there will be 23 signed, multi-use trails for hikers, mountain bikers and equestrians in Castle Provincial Park.
 Some of them can be used now, while others are a tad overrun.

 For example in the Syncline area, 30 km of trails that are used by cross-country skiers in winter will ultimately be great for mountain bikers but we were warned that they were mostly overgrown and hard to follow.

-Because Castle is a new park, the infrastructure is still a work in progress.
+Because Castle Provincial Park is new, the infrastructure is still a work in progress.
 Summer trail crews push hard to get the trails into shape so in short order there will be more signage – and hopefully better trail maps.

 For years the area that is now the park has been used heavily by OHVers (off highway vehicles) so there is a solid network of trails criss-crossing the park.

 John and I had fun on some of the trails near Beaver Mines Lake.
 Bring your mountain bikes, repair kits and a pump and start exploring.
 It would be worth investing in a good topographical map before you show up.